+a Martian with a strong Texan (especially from the Mariner Valley) or British-English accent, no matter their apparent Earther ethnic heritage.
 Martian farms grow crops in soil carefully cultured from dirt and organisms drawn from Earth, either naturally selected over hundreds of years or otherwise meticulously crafted in planetside laboratories.
 They're fed by melted water from deep under the surface or piped in from the polar ice caps, but this is a paltry harvest compared to hydration-rich Ganymede and Europa.
 Few Martians eat completely fresh food, the majority being potatoes, mushrooms, and varieties of coffee.
 Most eat meat grown in vats, along with varieties of vegetable paste resembling hummus.
-Martian lasagnas are spread between layers of fake grains and smothered in fake tomato sauce and fake cheese, an evening's repast to go with the morning's breakfast of fake eggs and fake bacon.
-Martians visiting Earth, Ganymede, or Europa take every opportunity to gorge themselves on the genuine articles.
-Even "real food" on Mars tends to be dehydrated and full of preservatives, but Martians still enjoy dining out with some regularity.
-Restaurants feature a wide variety of ethnic foods from a planet many have never seen and many more despise: Thai hot pots, Italian pasta, Japanese ramen.
+Their lasagnas are spread between layers of fake grains and smothered in fake tomato sauce and fake cheese, an evening's repast to go with the morning's breakfast of fake eggs.
+Martians visiting Earth, Ganymede, or Europa take the opportunity to gorge.
+Real food still tends to be dehydrated and full of preservatives.
+Despite this, Martians enjoy restaurants with some regularity, gorging themselves on a dizzyingly ethnic palate from a planet many have never seen and many more despise: Thai hot pots, Italian pasta, Japanese ramen.